pablooliveira/SEA/www/syllabus.md

 ## Sources

-Some of the lectures above are translated to french and adapted with some changes from Stanford [CS140 Operation System lectures](http://www.scs.stanford.edu/14wi-cs140/).
+Some of the lectures above are translated to french and adapted with some changes from Stanford [CS140 Operating System lectures](http://www.scs.stanford.edu/14wi-cs140/).
 Thanks to the authors of CS140 lectures for their kind permission to modify and adapt their work.

-The sources of the translated lectures and the labs are available at https://github.com/pablooliveira/SEA.
+The sources of the translated lectures and the labs are [available](https://github.com/pablooliveira/SEA).
 You can modify and redistribute them under the [by-nc-sa-3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.